miwubunz/zekko-pet/README.md

 - add more items
 - add clothes (or accesories maybe)
 - make app invisible on the taskbar
+- show different sprites when zekko's sleepy, hungry, and sad

 ## credits
 - zekko and food sprites made by [lauta](https://x.com/laudi122)